philips-labs/terraform-cloudfoundry-siderite-backend/README.md

 # terraform-cloudfoundry-siderite-backend

-Deploys backend support for Siderite `hsdp_function`
+Module to deploy a Siderite backend for `hsdp_function` resource

 # Usages